elzdave/script-album/RaspberryPi-Ext4-to-F2FS/README.md

 ## Usage :

-1. Run `sudo bash rpif2fs.sh /path/to/compress/live/image.{raw/img}.xz`, where `/path/to/compress/live/image.{raw/img}.xz` is the path to the corresponding live image to be used.
+1. Run `sudo bash rpif2fs.sh "/path/to/compress/live/image.{raw/img}.xz"`, where `/path/to/compress/live/image.{raw/img}.xz` is the path to the corresponding live image to be used.
+Please note the double tick ("") is used to allow using path containing spaces.
 2. Follow the instruction on the screen.

-## Supported Live Image :
+## Tested Live Image :

 - Official Raspberry Pi OS
 - AlmaLinux image for Raspberry Pi
+- Rocky Linux image for Raspberry Pi

 ## Supported Operating System :